lifang535/speech_translation_1/README.md

 ## questions

 1. Combine `ESaudio2EStxt` and `EStxt2ENtxt` to `ESaudio2ENtxt` with the model openai/whisper-large.
+Actually, like ES, these languages need not Relay Translation, but what need to, like Javanese, is difficult to find appropriate models to make pipeline.
+So just use ES to simulate.

 2. There is not a single sub-request, because 1 audio ~ 1 string ~ 1 translated string ~ 1 translated audio.